---

 )

-In async programs, it's recommended to call sentry_sdk.init() inside an async function to ensure async code is instrumented properly.
-If possible, we recommend calling sentry_sdk.init() at the beginning of the first async function you call.
+In async programs, we recommend to initialize the Sentry SDK inside an `async` function to ensure async code is instrumented properly.
+If possible, call `sentry_sdk.init()` at the beginning of the first `async` function you call:

 import asyncio